YingL1231/Energy_Modeling_F2022/Lab/Lab05/Readme.md

 ---

-# Lab 5 - Manipulating Data frames and Intro to LP
+# Lab 5 - Manipulating Data frames and loop/if structures

 Learning goals: